 So if we look at a certain product, we should look at the levels of circularity.
 In the 10R diagram of the Circular Economy (Cramer 2017) each “R” is described.
 The higher you are on the ladder, the better in terms of circularity.
 Perhaps you can name 1 specific R to your developed product, or perhaps even more.
 Just remember: the higher, the better…

 According to the forerunner organisations such as the Ellen MacArthur Foundation, we should not only ‘simply’ have a circular product approach, but look at the business model as well.
 System change follows these elements:

-A) Closed cycles (like an ecosystem, no waste, like take back systems)
+A) Close cycles (like an ecosystem, no waste, take-back systems)

 In a circular economy, material cycles are closed following the example of an ecosystem.
 Waste does not exist, because any residual flow can be used to make a new product.
 Toxic substances are eliminated and residual flows are separated in a biological and a technical cycle.
 Producers take their products back after use and restore them for a new use life (Ellen MacArthur Foundation, 2015a).
 In this system, it is therefore not only important that materials are properly recycled, but that products, parts and raw materials remain of high quality in these cycles (Korhonen, Nuur, Feldmann & Birki, 2018).

 The energy required to fuel the circular economy should be renewable by nature, to decrease resource dependence and increase systems resilience (to oil shocks, for example).
 This will be further enabled by the reduced threshold energy levels required in a circular economy (Ellen MacArthur foundation 2015a).